antonvw/wex/src/ex/vi/README.md

 # vi library

 This library contains vi classes and functions for wex.
-It the ex and predecessor wex libraries.
+It uses the ex and predecessor wex libraries.